 We will be sending invitation letters to all AIME qualifiers in our eight-state region, but we are certainly interested in recruiting additional students and can use your help identifying students who may be good candidates for this program.
 We are also looking for teachers and parents to serve as chaperones and assistant coaches.
 Please direct any interested students or adults to our website or have them contact us for more information.
 Once we know who is attending from which states, we will organize students into 15-member teams to compete at ARML, keeping students from the same state or neighboring states together as much as possible.

 For more information about the ARML program, feel free to check out the ARML website at http://www.arml.com.
 Once you have been accepted onto the team we will be in contact with you about transportation and notify you of any team practices to be held in your area between now and the competition.
 Attending practices is an important part of the ARML process; and as such you will be expected to attend practices held in May if you live close enough to attend practices.
 If you have any questions, we can be reached by email at firstname.lastname@example.org.
 We look forward to your participation on this year's team!

 To do list:

-- Practices - Practices will be scheduled throughout May in areas where we have a critical mass to hold practices (in particular, we will have several practices in the Phoenix area).
+- Practices - Practices will be scheduled throughout May in areas where we have a critical mass to hold practices.
 Practices will be announced through the mailing list.
 If you don't live near a practice site, we will try to find a way to get you prepared electronically - sending out practice material and possibly holding some online training sessions.
 For those of you in the northern states, if we can find a place to hold a practice where at least 6 students can make it, we will try to arrange for a coach to fly in for a practice sometime in May.